Requirements for registration of a trademark

 There is no reason to assume that anyone is applying for a trademark that actually is intended to mislead customers.
 We therefore do not see the mark as misleading if a non-misleading use of the mark is possible.

-Applied for "beef meatballs" in class 29
+Applied for “beef meatballs” in Class 29

-These are goods that can be perceived as belonging to the same category, the goods can be almost identical in appearance, and they can be located in the same area of the grocery store.
-Customers can therefore easily be misled into buying ordinary meatballs, when they want vegetarian "meatballs".
+Meat products and vegetarian alternatives are goods that can be perceived to be in the same category, the goods can be almost identical in appearance, and they can be located in the same area of the grocery store.

-Conclusion : The mark is misleading.
+Conclusion: The mark is misleading.

 Lashes4ever*

-Applied for "lipstick" in class 3
+Applied for “lipstick” in Class 3

-Conclusion : The mark is misleading.
+Conclusion: The mark is misleading.

 ONLYGOLD*

-Applied for "jewellery" in class 14.
+Applied for “jewelry” in class 14.

-Conclusion : The mark is not misleading.
+Conclusion: The mark is not misleading.

 Trademarks that are contrary to "morality" or "public order"